-Just 132km north east of Perth, Goomalling is a delightful rural settlement.
-Enveloped by seemingly endless open countryside, the town had its beginning in the 1890's,springing up from beside the train line which was used to ferry miners through to the goldrush towns further north.
+Just 132km north east of Perth, Goomalling is a delightful rural settlement and amongst the first established in WA.
+Enveloped by seemingly endless open countryside, the town had its beginning in the 1890's, springing up from beside the train line which was used to ferry miners through to the goldrush towns further north.
 Giant wheat domes provide a striking landmark in Goomalling, while art & crafts, country markets and a colourful history add to the rural feel.
 A trip to the School House Museum, Heritage Town Walk and Old Railway Station will transport visitors back in time, as will Slater Homestead.

-The township of Beverley, 130km east of Perth is believed to be named for Beverley near York in the United Kingdom.
+The township of Beverley, 130km east of Perth is believed to be named for Beverley near York in the United Kingdom and is amongst the first established in WA.
 Marked by fine examples of colonial architecture, Beverley is steeped in tales of pioneering triumphs and tribulations.
 Perhaps surprisingly, you can also visit an Aeronautical Museum here.
 With its excellent display of full scale aircraft and aerial paraphernalia, the museum is an absorbing tribute to aviators of Western Australia.

-Founded in the 1830's by early settlers in search of good grazing lands, Brookton, 139kms south east of Perth, is rich in colonial history.
+Founded in the 1830's by early settlers in search of good grazing lands, Brookton, 139kms south east of Perth, is rich in colonial history as amongst the first established in WA.
 The Police Station Museum and the Railway Station which also houses a fine display of local crafts as well as the tourist information centre, are definitely worth a visit.
 Wildflowers abound in springtime, making the local area a picturesque haven for visitors.